JamieBort/Portfolio-Website/Revamp2023.md

 ### Next Steps

+**The mobile version is broken - the header disappears when one of the buttons in the header is selected.**

+**Also, the extra html isn't right: https://jamiebort.github.io/html/index.html It should be removed.**

 - Other tasks to address; in a different branch.:

   - When the above is complete, write CSS for desktop breakpoint.